Animation industry in India: Industry

 The Indian animation industry is being tapped largely by North American film and television producers.
 There are many reasons behind this increasing demand for Indian studios worldwide.
 The North American and European countries, from the beginning, show immense readiness to outsource their animation content to companies based in the Asian and Pacific Rim countries.
 The bulk of the animation in the earlier years included 2D animation content, along with 3D content.
 But now, the scenario has changed a lot.

 When compared to the past, the Indian animation industry has gained its foothold in the international space by investing more in technology, moulding eminent artists and developing better infrastructure in film-making.
 Currently, there are numerous animation studios, VFX, game development, and film-making institutes providing several high-end educational programmes all over India.
 Students are also interested in overseas education because of the increasing opportunities and decent pay scale.

 Japanese animation and production houses have expressed their interest in an alliance in India for the co-production of animated content.

 Mumbai, Chennai, Trivandrum, Pune, Hyderabad, Kolkata and Bangalore are major hubs for animation studios in the country.

-List of Noted Indian animated movies
+List of noted Indian animated films

 Since The Banyan Deer was released in 1957, over 130 animated movies have been produced in India.